igormiktor/CARRTv2/notes/CARRT_UI_Notes.md

 * **Relative Goto...**  Specify a Go-To point relative to CARRT's current orientation and position.
 A series of prompts will allow the user to enter the Go-To point as cross-range and down-range in centimeters (cm) from CARRT.
+Forward (downrange) and left (crossrange) are positive; backward and right are negative.

-* **N & E Goto...**  Specify a Go-To point in North and East coordinates measured from CARRT's current position.
-A series of prompts will allow the user to enter the Go-To point as distance (cm) to the North and East of CARRT.
+* **N & W Goto...**  Specify a Go-To point in North and West coordinates measured from CARRT's current position.
+A series of prompts will allow the user to enter the Go-To point as distance (cm) to the North and West of CARRT.
+South and East are entered as negative values.

 * **Exit...**  Returns to the top-level menu.